mapo80/deepface-dotnet/README.md

 # .Net Bindings for DeepFace

-In this period I am becoming interested in facerecognition.
+In this period I am interested in facerecognition.
 I found this interesting framework on Github and I wanted to make the binding for .Net:

  - https://github.com/serengil/deepface